jina-ai/examples/multires-lyrics-search/README.md

 ## Step 3.
 Index your data

-In this step we will index our data.
+In this step, we will index our data.
 When we run the following command, we call our index Flow and pass our data through it.
-The Flow begin by breaking each song into sentences, and then encoding those sentences using a language model.
-The data is then stored in an Indexer.
+The Flow begins by breaking each song into sentences and then encoding those sentences using a language model.
+The data is then stored in an Index.

 ```sh
 python app.py index